benber86/curve_treasury_proposal/README.md

 This has the following advantages:
 - The DAO maintains control over the funds, and any allocation from the treasury will require DAO approval
 - The community fund has hitherto acted as an all-purpose money stash to pay for development, grants and insurance at the DAO's discretion.
-This flexibility and vagueness of purpose is a desirable feature.
+This flexibility and vagueness of purpose are desirable features.

 # What this proposal is NOT about